-Working for a startup can be one of the most rewarding and, to be frank, awesome experiences you could have.
-Startups usually have an atmosphere of excitement and risk-taking.
-After all, people who found or work at there are taking the biggest risk there is: betting everything on an idea and your passion, and working hard until you make it big!
+Working for a startup can be one of the most rewarding and, to be frank, awesome experiences you can have.
+After all, people who found or work at there are taking the biggest risk there is: betting everything on an idea and their passion and working hard until they make it big!
 People who work at startups are generally also some of the most talented people in their field.
 So, what better place to work at than at a startup?
-Holland is known for it’s high number of student startups – one of the reasons that studying there is great!
+The Netherlands is known for its high number of student startups - one of the reasons that studying here is great!

 The cons of working at startups

 Working at a startup generally means that you work extremely hard and long hours.
 Startups are usually full of people that are passionate about their work or their product and don’t necessarily see a difference between work and home hours.
 Likewise, because startup employees want their product or service to be the best it can be and succeed in the market, people will work extra hard to see that happen.
 You might also find that the line between weekday and weekend becomes smaller and smaller until it becomes non-existent.

 Pay isn’t that great starting out

 Because startups are founded by entrepreneurs, investors don’t automatically run to the bank to finance them.
 That means that you may not exactly get paid as much as you would working for a more traditional company.
 In combination with those long hours, you might find that you aren’t getting paid very high per hour.
 However, if all goes well and the startup flourishes, you could be looking at a bright future.

 You work with talented and ambitious people

 Mark Zuckerberg was only 20 when he came up with Facebook, after all.
 At startups, you work with talented and enormously driven people who want to make their mission happen.
 Often, this might even be an international team, meaning a mixture of people with different experiences and abilities.
 Such a multi-cultural and passionate team is bound to strike inspiration in you and motivate you to hustle harder!